6 Common Field Hockey Injuries

 Field hockey first aid kit

-How do I treat a Field Hockey Injury?
+How Do I Treat A Field Hockey Injury?

 PEACE & LOVE (Protection, Elevation, Avoid anti-inflammatories, Compression, Education, Load, Optimism, Vascularisation and Exercise), can also be quite helpful for managing the injury until someone can take a proper look at it and assess your injury.

-How can I prevent a Field Hockey Injury?
+How Can I Prevent A Field Hockey Injury?

 Wearing protective gear is one of the most important parts of reducing your chances of picking up an injury while playing hockey, face gear is of course the most important but shin guards, padded hand protectors, gum shields/mouthguards and the Goalkeeper's kit are equally instrumental in properly protecting yourself from the ball or hockey sticks.